2019 Thailand 18 Day Elephant Conservation Expedition

 Sai Yok House Boat

 The entire group will spend one night on their own private house boat in the Sai Yok National Park, a truly unique and Thai experience!
-Accommodations will be rustic and basic, but comfortable.
-Students will be divided by gender and split between sleeping areas.
-A sleeping pad, pillow and blankets will be provided for each person.
-After floating down the river, the boat will dock along shore.
-Students will sleep in the boat, which is open air and makes for a unique and unforgettable experience!
+Accommodations will be rustic and simple, but comfortable and unforgettable!
+A sleeping pad, pillow and light blankets will be provided.
+After floating down the river, the boat docks during the night.
 The boat also comes with a private bathroom.
-Personal flotation devices are also provided for each student.
+Life jackets are provided.

 Yoko River Kwai Resort